canmom/canmom.github.io/_posts/rpgs/2025-11-26-rpgs-as-games-6-design.md

 - <cite>Dungeons & Dragons</cite>, in later editions, defines a precise and intricate rule structure, and a variety of potential setting elements such as monsters, but leaves the premise and setting details up to the players and DM
 - <cite>Hot Guys Making Out</cite> (Ben Lehman, 2013) provides a very specific premise and characters, very little further detail on the scenario, and a procedure for the game which gives it pacing and structure (using cards).
 - <cite>The Caverns of Thracia</cite> (Jenell Jaquays, 1979) provides a premise and detailed scenario with characters and maps.
 It does not specify procedural rules, since it's assumed you'll be using it together with an existing system such as D&D.
 - <cite>Empire of the Petal Throne</cite> (M.A.R.
 Barker, 1974) was the very first game to provide a detailed RPG setting, as well as novel mechanics such as a skill system.
-As such, it specified a lot more than D&D. However, it still left the specific story premise to a GM.
+As such, it specified a lot more than D&D. I assumed it doesn't supply a scenario, [but I was mistaken](https://rlyehreviews.blogspot.com/2017/11/an-original-rpg.html): it at least has a standard starting point where the characters are travellers 'fresh off the boat' in a specific city.

 Blog and forum posts tend to offer more modular pieces, to be grafted into whatever game you like.